 Any issuance of equity shares by Videocon d2h after this Issue such as pursuant to Videocon's ESOP 2014, could dilute the interests of Videocon d2h shareholders and could substantially decrease the value of Videocon d2h's equity shares and the ADSs.
-Videocon d2h may issue equity or equity-linked securities in the future for a number of reasons, including to finance Videocon d2h's operations and business strategy (including in connection with acquisitions and other transactions), to adjust Videocon d2h's ratio of debt to equity, to satisfy Videocon d2h's obligations upon the exercise of then-outstanding options or other equity-linked securities.
+Videocon d2h may issue equity or equity-linked securities in the future for a number of reasons, including to finance Videocon d2h's operations and business strategy (including in connection with acquisitions and other transactions), to adjust Videocon d2h's ratio of debt to equity, to satisfy Videocon d2h's obligations upon the exercise of then-outstanding options or other equity-linked securities, if any, or for other reasons.